: MAIN

 TORAH IN THE BALANCE, VOLUME I

-Torah In the Balance, Volume I is a desperately needed book, as it addresses many of the important aspects of God’s Torah for today’s emerging Messianic community.
-Subjects addressed include: why Believers need the Torah, the foundational importance of the Ten Commandments, the Biblical appointments and various human replacements for them, and the validity of the dietary commandments.
-While Messianic positions of these issues often clash with those of evangelical Christianity today, they are considered in a fair and reasonable manner that encourages positive dialogue and solutions.
-A great deal of scholastic engagement and support is offered for a positive view of these aspects of faith on the part of today’s Believers.
+Torah In the Balance, Volume I is a well needed resource for our time, as it addresses the main aspects of how to follow God’s Torah.
+Subjects addressed include: why Believers need the Torah, the Acts 15 Jerusalem Council, the foundational importance of the Ten Commandments, the role of the appointed times, and the dietary laws.
+While Messianic positions on these aspects of faith can often clash with those of our Christian brothers and sisters, they are considered in a fair and reasonable way that encourages positive solutions between all people who have called out to Yeshua the Messiah (Jesus Christ) for salvation.
+A large amount of scholastic engagement and support is offered for the validity of these aspects of faith on the part of today’s Believers.

-Click here to read the Table of Contents and excerpts from Torah in the Balance, Volume I (PDF)
+Click here to read the Table of Contents and excerpts from Torah In the Balance, Volume II (PDF)

 WHEN WILL THE MESSIAH RETURN?

 For almost two millennia, multiplied millions of Believers in Yeshua the Messiah (Jesus Christ) have eagerly anticipated His return.
 Many theories, doctrines, and creeds have been produced concerning the Second Coming, as well as an entire score of books.
-In today’s world, many Christians believe that the Messiah can return at any moment in an event called the “pre-tribulation rapture.”
-Even among those who do not believe in this imminent rapture are those who still think that the final days of mankind are upon us.
+In today’s world, many Christians think that the Messiah can return at any moment in an event called the “pre-tribulation rapture.”
+Even among those who do not believe in this imminent rapture, are those who still think that the final days of humanity are upon us.
 Are they?
-Is everything in place for the Messiah to return in the next decade or even the next year?
-Is there anything that has been overlooked relating to the Messiah’s return?
+Is absolutely everything in place for the Messiah to return quite soon?
+Or, are there some things that might be overlooked, regarding the Messiah’s return?

-Before Yeshua was taken into Heaven, the Apostles asked Him, “Lord, is it at this time You are restoring the kingdom to Israel?”
+Before Yeshua was taken up into Heaven, the Apostles asked Him, “Lord, is it at this time You are restoring the Kingdom to Israel?”
 (Acts 1:6).
-The Apostles were eagerly awaiting the Messiah to restore Israel and the world to the fullness that God had promised in the Garden of Eden.
-But much work still had to be accomplished, as Yeshua commissioned them to go out and make disciples.
-That work still has not been completed today, especially with the advent of the modern-day Messianic movement.
+The Apostles were eagerly awaiting the Messiah to restore Israel, but much work still had to be accomplished, as Yeshua commissioned them to go out into the greater world, and make disciples among all nations.
+In our era, much more has notably happened, most especially with the salvation of many Jewish people coming to Yeshua, but also with many non-Jewish Believers entering into the Messianic movement, embracing God’s Torah and their Hebraic Roots in a very tangible way.
+Something unique has undeniably started.

-A major part of the work that needs to be accomplished is that most Believers in Yeshua do not understand who the Lord is returning for.
-They consider themselves part of a separate “Church,” often with no connection to Israel.
-Because of this, it is believed that the Messiah can imminently come for “the Church,” to leave Israel to face the Tribulation and the antichrist.
+A major challenge is that far too many non-Jewish Believers in Yeshua do not understand who the Lord is actually returning for.
+They will often consider themselves part of a separate “Church,” with really no connection to Israel.
+Because of this, it is concluded that the Messiah can imminently come for “the Church,” to leave Israel behind to face the Tribulation period and the antichrist.
 Is this a valid teaching?
 Are Israel and “the Church” separate entities?
-If they are not, how does our perception of the end-times change?
-Furthermore, if a Believer is a part of the Commonwealth of Israel (Ephesians 2:11-12), how does it effect what we believe will happen in the Last Days and when the beast system will arise?
+If they are not, how would this change our perception of various aspects of the end-times?

-When Will the Messiah Return? is a unique book addressing the end-times from a distinct Messianic perspective.
-The Messiah tells us plainly that He will gather the saints “immediately after the tribulation of those days” (Matthew 24:29).
-Discussed are common false understandings as they relate to “the Church” being taken to Heaven for the duration of the Tribulation period, and how all Believers in Messiah Yeshua get to participate in the end-time restoration of Israel.
-A critical part that end-time restoration is the regathering of all Israel, which will culminate in the return of the Messiah and the manifestation of God’s Kingdom on Planet Earth.
+When Will the Messiah Return? is a unique book addressing the end-times from a Messianic perspective.
+The Messiah stated plainly that He would gather the saints “immediately after the tribulation of those days” (Matthew 24:29).
+Discussed are common false understandings as they relate to “the Church” being taken to Heaven for the duration of the Tribulation period, and instead how all Believers in Messiah Yeshua get to participate in restoration of Israel’s Kingdom via His return.
+Some overlooked elements regarding what has been prophesied in Scripture, may hold some of the insight for today’s Believers evaluating why the Messiah has yet to return to Planet Earth.

 Click here to read the Table of Contents and excerpts from When Will the Messiah Return?
 (PDF)